mehulagg/gitlab/doc/user/project/merge_requests/index.md

 ### Delete a merge request

 GitLab recommends you close, rather than delete, merge requests.
-Delete a merge request only in extraordinary circumstances, when you need to completely remove all traces of a merge request.
-When you delete a merge request, GitLab also deletes all comments, pipelines, and uploaded assets attached to the merge request.
-You cannot undo this action.
+Deleting a merge request can not be undone.

 To delete a merge request: